 Born: 24 April 1993 (Neath, Wales)

-Welsh international left-back Ben Davies has established himself as a dependable figure in the squad, having joined us from Swansea City in July, 2014.
+Welsh international left-back Ben Davies has established himself as a dependable figure in our squad since arriving from Swansea City in July, 2014.

 Born in Neath, Ben earned his first professional contract with Swansea in 2011 and excelled in their first team, winning their Young Player of the Year accolade in 2013 and 2014.
 He made a total of 91 appearances for the Swans, including a start in their League Cup Final win against Bradford City in 2013.

-A regular in the Welsh national side, often operating on the left side of a back three, he helped his country qualify for their first major tournament finals since the 1958 FIFA World Cup by claiming a place at Euro 2016 in France and was instrumental in Wales' run to the semi-finals of the tournament, playing every minute of every game up until the last four clash with Portugal, which he missed through suspension.
+A regular on the international scene for Wales, often operating on the left side of a back three, he helped his country qualify for their first major tournament finals since the 1958 FIFA World Cup by claiming a place at Euro 2016 in France and was instrumental in Wales' run to the semi-finals of the tournament, playing every minute of every game up until the last four clash with Portugal, which he missed through suspension.